 - Pat the lamb dry with paper towels and smear 1 tablespoon of the olive oil on all sides.

-- Combine the garlic, herbs, 1 teaspoon salt, pepper, cumin and pepper flakes.
+- Combine 6 cloves minced garlic, 1 tablespoon each of Herb de Provence, fresh rosemary and thyme, 1 teaspoon salt, 1/2 teaspoon ground black pepper, 2 teaspoons ground cumin and 1 teaspoon red pepper flakes.
 Rub the mixture on all sides of the lamb.
 Place the lamb in a large roasting pan (do not cover it with foil) and cook for 15 minutes in the 450°F oven to get a nice sear.

-- Pull the roast out of the oven and scatter the tomatoes, onions, kalamata olives, and lemons around the roast.
-Drizzle the remaining 1 tablespoon of oil and sprinkle 1 teaspoon of salt on them.
-Pour in the white wine.
+- Pull the roast out of the oven and scatter the12-14 large cherry tomatoes (halved), 2 sweet onion wedges, heaping cup kalamata olives, and 2lemons (quartered) around the roast.
+Drizzle the remaining 1 tablespoon of oil and sprinkle 1 teaspoon of salt on the veggies.
+Pour in 1 cup dry white wine.

 - Turn the oven down to 325°F and continue to cook for 40-50 minutes.
 Because of oven temperature variations and different weights of the lamb, time is not the best indicator for a perfectly cooked roast.
 An instant-read thermometer will give an accurate internal temperature.
 Rare should read 120-125°F, Medium-Rare 130-135°F, Medium 140-145°F.